 Other festivals include the following: the Edinburgh International Film Festival, begun in 1947; the Edinburg Military Tattoo (1950); the Edinburgh Jazz and Blues Festival (1978); the Edinburgh International Book Festival (1983); the Edinburgh Mela (1995), which celebrates the city’s South Asian communities; the Edinburgh International Internet Festival (1999), the Edinburgh Art Festival (2004), the Edinburgh Annuale (2004), which focuses on contemporary art, the Edinburgh Comedy Festival (2008); and the West Port Book Festival (2008), a free book festival based around secondhand bookshops in the West Port area.

-If you’re looking to visit Edinburgh to see any elements of any of the festivals throughout August, and need a hotel to stay in, check out Jurys Inns range of hotels in Edinburgh.
+If you’re looking to visit Edinburgh to see any elements of any of the festivals throughout August, then Jurys Inn have one of the most conveniently located hotels in Edinburgh.